In 1949, well-known Australian aviatrix Nancy-Bird Walton invited a group of women pilots to meet for

 The aims of the Association adopted in 1952 are to:

-- foster closer relationships and unity among women pilo
+- Foster closer relationships and unity among women pilots

 The association organises social activities, organised fly-ins, educational workshops,